 UNO is a bike-friendly campus.
 Bike racks are conveniently placed in close proximity to every university building.
 A network of low-volume streets, streets with bicycle lanes and major trails surround our university.

 Chain slip?
 No problem.
-There are bike fix-it stations on our Dodge and Scott Campuses.
+There are bike fix-it stations on Dodge and Scott Campuses.
 The stations come equipped with virtually every tool you might need to make a repair - as well as a pump.

 If you don’t own a bicycle, you have a convenient alternative.

-This UNO program offers you a free taxi ride in the event of an emergency.
+This UNO program offers a free taxi ride in the event of an emergency.
 The program is for registered campus commuters who travel to UNO via bus (MavRIDE), ride-sharing, bike or walking.

 All rides must begin on campus, and can only include the following destinations: home, hospital, doctor’s office, school or daycare, with a travel distance of up to 30 miles.

 Interested?
 Download the registration form and submit it to Parking Services via email or drop off at their office on Scott Campus, just south of the Pacific Street Garage.

 For more information on acceptable uses of the program and how to request a ride, click here